lmkr/cpncourse/minicourse/README.md

 - Clone this Git repository to get easy access to the course material: https://github.com/lmkr/cpncourse
 - Do some basic simulation and editing using the two-phase commit example model: https://github.com/lmkr/cpncourse/blob/master/models/lecture1-introduction.cpn

-## Module 2: Place/Transition Nets
+## Lecture 2: Place/Transition Nets

+### Plan

 - Syntax and semantics of Place/Transition Nets

+### Reading material

+- Chapter 1-3 (pages 1-34) in Wolfgang Reisig: A Primer in Petri Net Design.
+Springer-Verlag, 1992.
+- Read the description of the two-phase commit protocol in https://github.com/lmkr/cpncourse/blob/master/papers/cpn-acm-2015.pdf

+### Tasks

-- Basic PT-net modelling and simulation exercises in CPNs
+- Basic PT-net modelling and simulation exercises in CPN Tools

-## Module 3: Coloured Petri Nets
+## Lecture 3: Coloured Petri Nets

 - Syntax and semantics of CPNs
 - Basic CPN modelling and simulation exercises in CPNs

-## Module 4: The CPN ML language
+## Lecture 4: The CPN ML language

 - The CPN ML programming language

-## Module 5: Hierarchical Coloured Petri Nets
+## Lecture 5: Hierarchical Coloured Petri Nets

-## Module 6: State spaces and verification
+## Lecture 6: State spaces and verification

-## Module 7: Timed Coloured Petri Nets
+## Lecture 7: Timed Coloured Petri Nets

-## Module 8: Introduction to project works
+## Lecture 8: Introduction to project works

 Start on the modelling and simulation projects with CPNs.